NikhilMukraj/spiking-neural-networks-hardware/README.md

 - **todo**
 - Needs to generate neurons in a grid
+  - Implementation must allow for Verilog to automatically generate different grid sizes on build
 - Calculate neuron inputs based off voltages and connected inputs
   - How neurons are connected stored in RAM
 - Apply voltage and adaptive value changes on clock cycle and apply signal
 - Needs to be adaptable to allow an input layer and feedforward structure
+- Potentially needs to be able to allow certain constants to change depending on neurotransmitter

 ### SPI Interface